 Depending on how you applied the paint, there can be some noticeable brush strokes and flaws, which also give it a distressed look.

 Chalk-finish paint is extensively popular among DIYers as well as crafters.

-While there are people who love using these special paints, there are still many who does not like the idea to spend extra money when there are lots of cheaper options available.
+While there are people who love using these special paints, there are still many who do not like the idea of spending extra money when there are lots of cheaper options available.